JMartelot/test-poeditor/Readme.md

 # Poeditor integration.

-Purpose of this project: test integration of poeditor wit github.
+Purpose of this project: test integration of poeditor with github.

 Automatic import and export term to translate in several languages.